-You can use the sequence=sequence-name (or sequence=sequence-id or sequence=true) option when creating or altering a primary-key index.
-The sequence becomes associated with the index, so that the next insert() will put the next generated number into the primary-key field, if the field would otherwise be nil.
+You can use the sequence option when creating or altering a primary-key index.
+The sequence becomes associated with the index, so that the next insert() will put the next generated number into the primary-key field, if the field value would otherwise be nil.